Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolDomainFederationSettings.md

 ```

 ### -MetadataExchangeUri
-The URL that specifies the metadata exchange end point used for authentication from rich client applications such as Lync Online.
+Specifies the URL of the metadata exchange end point used for authentication from rich client applications such as Lync Online.

 ```yaml
 Type: String